Subliminal stimuli: Emotion eliciting stimuli

 A seminal article published in 1994 found that subliminal phobic pictures elicited specific electrodermal reactions even if not consciously perceived.
-This study paved the way to a prolific research field investigating the psychophysiological and behavioral correlates of emotionally-relevant stimuli made subliminal.
+This study paved the way for further research on the psychophysiological and behavioral correlates of emotionally-relevant stimuli made subliminal.

 A subliminal sexual stimulus has a different effect on men compared to women.
 In a study by Omri Gilliath et al., men and women were subliminally exposed to either a sexual or a neutral picture, and their sexual arousal was recorded.
 Researchers examined the accessibility of sex-related thoughts after following the same procedure with either a pictorial judgment task or lexical decision task.
 The results revealed that the subliminal sexual stimuli did not have an effect on men, but for women, lower levels of sexual arousal were reported.
 However, in conditions related to accessibility of sex-related thoughts, the subliminal sexual stimuli led to higher accessibility for both men and women.

 Subliminal stimuli can elicit significant emotional changes, but these changes are not valuable for a therapeutic effect.
 This has been proposed to be caused by a little influence of subliminal stimuli on the cognitive circuits that – together with survival ones – contribute to the conscious experience of fear.
 Spider-fearful and non-fearful undergraduates experienced either a positive, negative, or neutral subliminal priming stimulus followed immediately by a picture of a spider or a snake.
 Using visual analogue scales, the participants rated the affective quality of the picture.
 No evidence was found to support that the unpleasantness of the pictures can be modulated by subliminal priming.
 Non-fearful participants rated the spiders as being more frightening after being primed with a negative stimulus, but the event was not found in fearful participants.
 However, a systematic review of the literature found that the majority of negative results concerning subliminal phobic stimulations could be explained by a methodological issue (i.e., latency and duration of the subliminal stimulus) rather than by a real inefficacy of these pictures.
 Indeed, two meta-analyses of the scientific literature found significant – even if weak – results for both behavioral and brain imaging correlates of subliminal stimulation in panic disorder and post-traumatic stress disorder respectively.